 In 1853, Yturria married Felicitas Treviño, who was the daughter of Jose Ygnacio Treviño, one of the Rio Grande grantees.
 After their marriage, Yturria acquired the minority interests of the property that his wife inherited in the Treviño land grants and established his headquarters near Brownsville.
 He operated other businesses including one of the first banks in the area, the privately chartered Francisco Yturria Bank, and registered his cattle brand in 1858.
 During the Civil War, he held title to boats that were owned by his friends and associates Stillman, Richard King and Mifflin Kennedy that were getting through the Union blocades, transporting southern cotton to Matamoros for export to other buyers.
 Some are critical of the group, particularly of Stillman, characterizing them as profiteers and robber barons for their business actions and land acquisitions in the mid to late 1800s.

 He assisted Col. Rip Ford, the Texas Rangers, US Army and the local militia in opposing Juan Cortina in the so-called Cortina Wars.
-Cortina had organized his own group of followers attacking neighboring Anglo settlers from his headquarters in Tamaulipas and property along the Rio Grande.
-To some, Cortina was viewed as a “Robin Hood” styled hero for his actions opposing Anglo ownership and sometimes questionable methods of acquiring land formerly in Hispanic hands.
+Cortina had organized his own group of followers attacking neighboring settlers of European ancestry settlers from his headquarters in Tamaulipas and property along the Rio Grande.
+To some, Cortina was viewed as a “Robin Hood” styled hero for his actions opposing non-Hispanic ownership and for their sometimes questionable methods of acquiring land formerly in Hispanic hands.

 Yturria aligned himself with the France’s establishment of Emperor Maximilian in Mexico after its 1862 invasion of Mexico.
 For his support he received a political appointment and acted as customs collector on the Mexican side of the border.
 As a result, following the ousting of the French and execution of Maximilian in the late 1860s, Yturria was sought by Mexican authorities for his actions during the French rule and also by the US Army for his support of the cotton exports during the Civil War.
 He went into hiding, essentially in exile, in France for two years until pardoned by U S President Andrew Johnson and Mexican President Porfirio Diaz.